What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student sits with pencil down long after others have started; requires repeated prompting to begin independent work; says "I don't know" without attempting; difficulty generating topics for writing even when knowledgeable; appears "frozen" at the start of open-ended tasks; needs a peer or adult to physically sit with them to begin working.

-ADHD ED (depression, anxiety) SLD (writing) AU
+ED (depression, anxiety)

 What it measures: The student's ability to hold information in mind while performing complex tasks — following multi-step directions, keeping track of place in an activity, and mentally manipulating information.
 This is the behavioral expression of working memory demands in real contexts.